November 6, 2017

 Interview: Myriam Ben Salah and Martha Kirszenbaum

-I heard you laughing, a group exhibition of video work from the Middle East and its broad acceptation, is on view at Kunsthall Stavanger from November 9, 2017 – January 14, 2018.
+I Heard You Laughing, a group exhibition of video work from the Middle East in its broad acceptation, is on view at Kunsthall Stavanger from November 9, 2017 – January 14, 2018.
 Curated by Myriam Ben Salah and Martha Kirszenbaum, the exhibition challenges stereotypical narratives of struggle and rhetoric of the past often associated with Middle Eastern artwork.
 Below, the curators further describe their research and motivation behind the exhibition.

-Heather Jones: Can you begin by telling us a bit about yourselves and how you came to work together on I heard you laughing ?
+Heather Jones: Can you begin by telling us about yourselves and how you came to work together on I Heard You Laughing?
 What was the impetus behind the project?

-Martha Kirszenbaum: I am a French curator from Polish descent who has spent the last four years in Los Angeles, notably directing an exhibition space and residency program named Fahrenheit, where I have developed a program of exhibition, screenings, performances and events in connection with the French art scene and culture.
+Martha Kirszenbaum: I am a French curator of Polish descent who has spent the last four years in Los Angeles, notably directing an exhibition space and residency program named Fahrenheit, where I have developed a program of exhibitions, screenings, performances and events in connection with the French art scene and culture.
 Growing up in Paris, I have been for many years interested in and inspired by Middle-Eastern popular culture—music, dance, cinema, and have traveled extensively to the region.
-In the summer of 2015, Myriam came to visit me in Los Angeles, and as we started discussing the topic of re-thinking the way we look at art practices from the Middle East in the framework of an exhibition Myriam would organize at Fahrenheit the following year, and we started, very organically, to compile video works by young artists from the region, and music videos from iconic musicians and performs from the 60s and 70s that we liked, such as Googoosh, Fairuz, Bendaly Family or Warda.
-Upon the invitation of Kadist Foundation in San Francisco the next summer, we organized our selection into a coherent screening, and in the past two years, it has been screened in three different versions at Kadist Paris, MOCA Los Angeles, Pejman Foundation in Tehran, and presented as a film exhibition at Gregor Staiger Gallery in Zurich, and finally, here at Stavanger.
+In the summer of 2015, Myriam came to visit me in Los Angeles and we started discussing the topic of re-thinking the way we look at art practices from the Middle East,within the framework of an exhibition Myriam would organize at Fahrenheit the following year.
+We started, very organically, to compile video works by young artists from the region, and music videos from iconic musicians and performers from the 60s and 70s that we liked, such as Googoosh, Fairuz, Bendaly Family or Warda.
+Upon the invitation from Kadist Foundation in San Francisco the next summer, we organized our selection into a coherent screening, and in the past two years, it has been screened in three different versions at Kadist Paris, MOCA Los Angeles, Pejman Foundation in Tehran, and presented as a film exhibition at Gregor Staiger Gallery in Zurich, and finally, here at Kunsthall Stavanger.

 The title of this exhibition points to humor and more playful representations of the Middle East, and indeed there is a thread of irony or mockery running through many of the works included here.
 Can you tell us more about the reasons behind the humor in these videos?
 Is it mockery of self, of Western culture’s interpretation of the Middle East, or both?